How Screen Time Affects Kids' Emotional Wellness

 “One of the most important things you can do in the first year is have distraction-free, one-on-one interaction with your baby,” says Baumstein.
 “When your baby cries, talks or gestures and you respond appropriately with words, comforting touch and eye contact, you are building trust in the parent-child relationship, helping develop communication and social skills, and helping to build brain development.”

 Don’t fall for electronic toys and programming that promise improved language and communication skills.
 Babies learn from people, not screens.
-Research shows that “back-and-forth” communication is the best way to improve language skills.
+In fact, the American Academy of Pediatrics recommends no screen time (other than video chatting) before 18 months.
+Screen time has been shown to negatively impact language development, sleep and attention.

 Screen time and toddlers